-At the association meeting each February, NPAA elects three new board members.
-Every two years, officers (president, vice president, treasurer and secretary) are elected.
+At the association meeting each February, NPAA elects two new board members.
+Every two years, officers (president, treasurer and secretary) are elected.
 This is how the process works.

 At the association meeting in November, the board of directors presents to the membership a Nominating Committee consisting of a chairperson, appointed by the president, and two other members selected by the board.